sseiber/lva-gateway/docs/Tutorials/Create a Linux VM with IoT Edge.md

 * `scope_id` is the scope from Azure IoT Central device connection.
 * `symmetric_key` is the Primary Key from Azure IoT Central device connection.

-If you don't have these values in your note editor, you can get them from IoT Central.
+    If you don't have these values handy, you can get them from IoT Central.

-To save and quit the config.yaml file, Press Esc, and type :wq!
+    Save and quit the config.yaml file, Press Esc, and type **:wq!**

-Restart IoT Edge to process your changes.
+1. Restart IoT Edge to process your changes.

-`systemctl restart iotedge`
+    ```bash

-Type iotedge list.
+    systemctl restart iotedge
+    ```

+1. Type `iotedge list`.
 After a few minutes, you\'ll see five modules deployed.
 You can keep running this command to check on status.

     Additionally, you can see the status for your modules in IoT Central for the deployed IoT Edge Gateway

 ## Run the IoT Edge device and Monitor the deployment process